child-nursing-banner

 Clinical skills and simulation facilities for Health and Life Sciences

-Hawthorn building houses mock hospital ward environments, a dedicated midwifery clinical skills lab, radiography suite, bespoke manual handling training room and paramedic teaching spaces, alongside contemporary analytical chemistry and formulation laboratories.
+Hawthorn building houses two hospital ward environments, a dedicated midwifery suite, radiography suite, bespoke manual handling training room and paramedicine teaching spaces, alongside contemporary analytical chemistry and formulation laboratories.

-Our designated clinical skills teaching hub in Heritage house offers flexible teaching rooms - designed to replicated the changing environments of clinical practice, a soft furnished space, audiology assessment suite and observation rooms.
-Students will benefit from the installation of cutting edge audio /visual technology that allows sessions to be recorded and live streamed, facilitating remote learning opportunities.
+Our designated clinical skills teaching hub in Heritage House offers flexible teaching rooms - designed to replicated the changing environments of clinical practice, a soft furnished space, audiology suite and observation rooms.
+Students will benefit from the audio /visual technology that allows sessions to be recorded and live streamed, facilitating remote learning opportunities.
 This technology also enhances your learning opportunities through the use of meaningful debriefing of teaching and simulation sessions allowing you to reflect on your practice and improve in both ability and confidence before taking your learning into the real world.

 Library and learning zones